debidong/ClipboardHijacker/README.md

   - Replaces specific content with a predefined address if it matches the cryptocurrency wallet address pattern.

 - **Files:**
-  - `payload.cpp`: Contains the binary constant of the compiled payload program.
+  - `payload.cpp`: Implements clipboard hijacking.

 - **Implementation:**
   - Uses C++ and WinAPI to create a hidden window for clipboard monitoring.